HadockKali/SpellDB/README.md

    ```
 2. Open the solution

-3. Compile in Visual Studio 17+ for Release and Any CPU.
+3. Compile in Visual Studio 17+ for Release and Any CPU